lolaedun/lom/README.md

 ### Acknowledgements

 First of all, I would like to thank my lovely mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) for guiding me throughout this project.
-He helped me to make my project a breeze to achieve.
+He helped me to make my project a breeze to achieve and love his sense of humour too!
+He definately kept my spirits up after a long day.
 He gave me a lot of tips in order to improve my code and to implement some other features in order to make my website more user friendly.
+I look forward to our chats!

 I would also like to thank my wonderful little human for inspiring me to make this website for him.